Lambert, McGraw score seven nods at Academy of Country Music Awards

 Strait, 61, who has said he will retire from touring after this year, won the entertainer of the year prize at the Country Music Association (CMA) awards in November.
 He released his 27th album, "Love Is Everything," last year.

-The Academy of Country Music, which honours the genre's big stars as well as small market radio DJs and concert promoters, televises its eight top awards along with the fan-voted new artist of the year honour.
+The Academy of Country Music, which honors the genre's big stars as well as small market radio DJs and concert promoters, televises its eight top awards along with the fan-voted new artist of the year honor.
 Final nominees for the newcomer award will be announced after voting ends on February 4.

 Lambert, 30, also earned nominations for top female vocalist, while her hit "Mama's Broken Heart," penned in part by newcomer Kacey Musgraves, picked up nods for single of the year, songwriter's award song of the year and best music video.